gregmarut/test-beangen/README.md

 SomeObject someObject = beanPropertyGenerator.get(SomeObject.class);

 ##Default Values
-By default, com.gregmarut.support.beangenerator.DefaultValues is simply a Map<Class<?>, Object> which allows the framework to know what the default values should be given the object type.
+By default, com.gregmarut.support.beangenerator.DefaultValues is simply a Map of Class and Object which allows the framework to know what the default values should be considering the object type.
 If the map contains an object for a class, whenever that class is found, it used instead of attempting to recursively initialize the object.

 ##Configuration
 BeanPropertyGenerator has a Properties object which stores the instructions for how fields are populated.
 These can be completely customized by either changing or setting new default values for a class, map concrete classes to interfaces, or set Rule objects that allow for unique values to be set based on attributes of the field name and type.

-##Examples:
+##Examples
 See the unit tests for more examples on how to use and configure the BeanPropertyGenerator to help automate your unit testing needs.